Neurocraft01/autoapply/QUICKSTART.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser.
+Open [http://localhost:3001](http://localhost:3001) in your browser.

 ## Step 6: Create Your Account

 1. Click "Get Started" or "Sign Up"
-2. Enter your email and password, or use Google OAuth
+2. Enter your email and password
 3. Complete the profile setup wizard:
    - Basic information
    - Upload resume (optional but recommended)